Russian car recycling levy shreds free-trade hopes

 “Russia is going to find itself being sued by a lot of different countries on a lot of issues,” Erixon told Reuters.

-It was a disagreement over Russia’s automobile market that almost scuttled its marathon talks on joining the WTO, when President Vladimir Putin in late 2010 granted subsidies to encourage ‘localization’ of auto production.
+It was a disagreement over Russia’s automobile market that almost scuttled its marathon talks on joining the WTO, when President Vladimir Putin in late 2010 granted subsidies to encourage ‘localisation’ of auto production.

 The dispute was resolved after Moscow signed up to a series of tariff cuts, lowering import duties on cars from 30 percent to 25 percent from September 2012, on the way to a final rate of 15 percent by 2016.